Be[com]ing Dutch logo

 As questions of cultural identity and normative 'national' values become ever more of an issue in political and cultural debate, Be[com]ing Dutch asks whether art can offer alternative examples of thinking about how we can live together today.
 Be[com]ing Dutch seeks to put our ideas of cultural identity under pressure and examine the process of inclusion and exclusion in the world today.

-At the end of January 2007 we have launched the project Be[com]ing Dutch at the Van Abbemuseum with The Gatherings a weekend of talks, debates and art projects and presentations (this will be archived on the website over the summer).
-Several collaborative projects will run through November 2008 with our partners (see timeline).
-During the past months we presented and debated the Be[com]ing Dutch to a wide variety of interdisciplinary audiences including academics, artists and social actors locally, nationally and internationally.
-This open conversation will continue.
+At the end of January 2007 launched the project Be[com]ing Dutch at the Van Abbemuseum with The The Gatherings a weekend of talks, debates and art projects and.
+Several collaborative ran throughout November 2008 with our partners (see timeline).

 Be[com]ing Dutch - Partners